-While the entry requirements have been clearly stated, there is a need to improve the detail around them to ensure that all local and international applicants fully understand the pre-requisite learning expected, in particular in respect of mathematics which is an important subject on the programmes.
-Applicants from German high schools need to be clear on the requirements and be aware that depending on the State in which they studied, their standard high school exit examination may not meet the mathematics entry standard.
+While the entry requirements have been clearly stated, there is a need to improve the detail around them to ensure that all local and international applicants fully understand the pre-requisite learning expected, especially in terms of work experience.

 The panel further recommends that detailed information on electives and streams within the programme be provided on the website and in publications.
 It is very important that prior to committing to a programme, all applicants are aware that particular electives or streams might not be offered in a particular year, depending on the numbers required to make a particular elective or stream viable.